ferraric/Computational-Intelligence-Lab-2020/README.md

 1. Train the model as described in the corresponding model's section.

-2. Train the model with the unmatched parentheses relevant to the Parentheses Rule removed.
+2. Train the model on tweets with the unmatched parentheses relevant to the Parentheses Rule removed.
 This is done by setting the config option `remove_rule_patterns` to true while keeping all other options the same.

 Each model will save the validation data and labels in the model checkpoint directory (see beginning of Reproduce Results section)